St. Martin's Lane (film): Production

-According to Vivien Leigh's biographer Alexander Walker, Laughton and Vivien Leigh didn't get along while working together.
+According to Vivien Leigh's biographer Alexander Walker, Laughton and Vivien Leigh did not get along while working together.
 Walker wrote that when an attempt was made to obtain Leigh's services for a film version of Cyrano de Bergerac, Laughton stated that she would have to dye her hair blonde.
 Leigh asked for a blonde wig, but Laughton insisted she dye her hair.
 The discussions fell through and Leigh felt slighted.
+A decade later she did dye her hair blonde playing Blanche DuBois in Tennessee Williams' play A Streetcar Named Desire, both on the stage in 1949 and in the 1951 film version.

 When Leigh was approached to make Sidewalks of London, she did not want to work with Laughton and she felt no attachment to the role.
 Nevertheless, she was persuaded otherwise.
 In Alexander Walker's biography of Leigh, Larry Adler is quoted as saying that Leigh was difficult to work with.
 He said, "She didn't like Charles and he didn't like her.
 But he was much more professional.
-One weekend there were a few close-ups of Vivien to be done outside a theater and Charles, who invariably went down to the country with Elsa (Lanchester) at weekends, stayed up in town to 'feed' Vivien lines from behind the camera.
+One weekend there were a few close-ups of Vivien to be done outside a theater and Charles, who invariably went down to the country with Elsa [Lanchester] at weekends, stayed up in town to 'feed' Vivien lines from behind the camera.
 I doubt if she'd have done as much for him.
 [Laurence] Olivier would show up on the set and they'd disappear into her dressing-room and it was quite a business to get her back to work."
 Olivier would show up on the days that Leigh was to shoot love scenes with the handsome Rex Harrison.

+Editor Hugh Stewart called it "a dreadful film".